Applifting/fullstack-exercise/assignment.md

   - each article should have title, perex and content
   - each article should also have a unique generated id
   - each article should also have a timestamp
-- add the possiblity to add comments to articles
+- add the possibility to add comments to articles
   - a comment should have an author (just a string) and content
   - each comment should also have a timestamp
   - comments are flat, with relation only to article